 PSYC 3510 - Deviance/Role History (3)

-Survey of the biopsychosocial model of health.
+Research and analysis related to the biopsychosocial model of health.
 Explores psychological influences on health, illness, and responses to those states, as well as the psychological origins and outcomes of health interventions.
 Three lecture hours, one laboratory hour per week.
 PREREQUISITE: PSYC 3020.

 PSYC 3520 - Legal/Forensic Psyc (3)

 Intersection of psychology and law; role of forensic psychologist in criminal investigation, trial procedures, risk assessments, evaluations.

 Introduction to field of psycholinguisitics; theories, research and issues in language comprehension and production.

 Concept of "evil" in human social history and the contemporary world.

 Discussion of theories, research, and practices related to undergraduate development, retention, success; classroom participation as well as research and practical experience.
 PREREQUISITE: permission of department.

 PSYC 3900 - Practicum in General Psyc (3)

 Meet one hour per week plus attend all classes of a section of PSYC 1030 to assist students.
 Keep office hours to answer questions and grade student work.
 PREREQUISITE: permission of department.
 S/U